Karim García: Baltimore Orioles (second stint)

+Orix Buffaloes

-García spent the 2005 and 2006 seasons with the Orix Buffaloes of the Nippon Professional Baseball League, batting a combined .281 with 44 homers and 97 RBIs.
+García spent the 2005 and 2006 seasons with the Orix Buffaloes of the Nippon Professional Baseball League, batting a combined .281 with 44 homers and 97 RBI.
 Thanks to the advice of Hideki Matsui, he became more patient than before, adapting to his new environment in Japan.
-On August 10-August 11, 2005, García hit three home runs in two consecutive games against the Tohoku Rakuten Golden Eagles, becoming the only player in Japanese baseball history to accomplish that.
+On August 10-August 11, 2005, García hit three home runs in two consecutive games against the Tohoku Rakuten Golden Eagles, becoming the only player in Japanese baseball history to accomplish the feat.

+Sultanes de Monterrey

-On January 8, 2007, García signed a minor league deal with the Philadelphia Phillies.
-However, he was released during Spring Training.
-He ended up joining the Sultanes de Monterrey of the Mexican League for the 2007 season, and batted .374 with 20 home runs to lead his team to a national championship.
+On January 8, 2007, García signed a minor league contract with the Philadelphia Phillies organization.
+However, he was released during spring training.
+García subsequently joined the Sultanes de Monterrey of the Mexican League, and batted .374 with 20 home runs to lead his team to a league championship.

+Lotte Giants

-García signed with the Lotte Giants of the Korea Baseball Organization (KBO) for the 2008 season.
-He played right field, batted fifth, and was one of the crowd favorites in Busan, posting a .283 batting average with 30 home runs and led the league with 111 RBIs in 125 games played.
+García signed with the Lotte Giants of the KBO League for the 2008 season.
+He played right field, batted fifth, and was one of the crowd favorites in Busan, posting a .283 batting average with 30 home runs and led the league with 111 RBI in 125 games played.
 After the season, García won the KBO League Golden Glove Award as an outfielder.
 García stayed with the Giants through the 2010 season, hitting at least 26 home runs each season he was with team.

+Sultanes de Monterrey (second stint)

+In 2011, García returned to the Sultanes de Monterrey of the Mexican League for a second season with the team.
+In 53 appearances for the Sultanes, he batted .322/.432/.528 with seven home runs, 53 RBI, and three stolen bases.

+Hanwha Eagles

-In 2011, he returned to the Sultanes de Monterrey in Mexico for a second season with the team.
-In June 2011, García came back again in South Korea to sign Hanwha Eagles of the KBO.
-He played for the Eagles until the end of the season.
+In June 2011, García returned to South Korea to sign with the Hanwha Eagles of the KBO League.
+He played for the Eagles until the end of the season, batting .246/.308/.493 with 18 home runs and 61 RBI across 72 games.

+Later career

-In 2012, he played for the Sultanes de Monterrey of the Mexican Summer League and the Naranjeros de Hermosillo of the Mexican Pacific League.
+In 2012, García played for the Sultanes de Monterrey of the Mexican League and the Naranjeros de Hermosillo of the Mexican Pacific League.

+García spent the 2013 season with Monterrey and the Tigres de Quintana Roo; he remained with Quintana Roo until partway through the 2015 season, when he joined the Olmecas de Tabasco.
+García split his final professional season between the Saraperos de Saltillo and Diablos Rojos del México in 2016.

-In a ten-season major league career, García posted a .241 batting average with 66 home runs and 212 RBIs in 488 games played.
+In a ten-season major league career, García posted a .241 batting average with 66 home runs and 212 RBI in 488 games played.